Peter Smith (epidemiologist)

-Peter George Smith (born 3 May 1942) CBE BSc DSc HonMFPHM FMedSci, is an eminent epidemiologist and Professor of Tropical Epidemiology at the London School of Hygiene and Tropical Medicine (LSHTM).
+Peter George Smith (born 3 May 1942) is a British epidemiologist who is Professor of Tropical Epidemiology at the London School of Hygiene and Tropical Medicine (LSHTM).

 Background

 Peter Smith graduated in mathematics from City University, London and joined the Medical Research Council's Statistical Research Unit in 1965.
 He went on to work on various aspects of epidemiological and statistical research including: MRC Clinical and Population Cytogenetics Research Unit, Edinburgh (1967–69); Makerere University Medical School, Uganda (1970–71); International Agency for Research on Cancer, Lyon, France and Uganda (1971–72); Imperial Cancer Research Fund Cancer Epidemiology Unit, Oxford (1972–79).
 He joined LSHTM in 1979 to head the Tropical Epidemiology Unit.
 In 1987 he was placed at the Harvard School of Public Health, Boston and was also involved in the Tropical Diseases Research Programme of WHO in that year.
 He headed the Department of Epidemiology and Population Sciences at the LSHTM from 1990-96.
 In 1997 the Department of Infectious and Tropical Diseases was formed at the LSHTM, which he headed until 2002.
 He is currently Professor of Tropical Epidemiology.